-- the celebration usually ends with a bihu dance that demonstrates the unity of the communities.
+- The celebration usually ends with a bihu dance that demonstrates the unity of the communities.

-How to celebrate
+How to take part

-When is Kati Bihu celebrated in 2022?
+When is Kati Bihu celebrated in 2023?

 Kati Bihu is celebrated on the first day of the ‘Kati’ month in the Assamese calendar.